Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "Who is your Mother, and what camp is she in?" the smaller adult asked Toran.

-"Mo...mother Seema," Toran replied.
+"Mo... mother Seema," Toran replied.
 "She's in camp four."

 "And what do you think she will say when I tell her where you two have been, cub?
 Will she be pleased at your initiative?"